BRIEF-Russian RDIF, Middle-Eastern sovereign wealth funds participated in Polyus' SPO

-June 30 The Russian Direct Investment Fund (RDIF) said in a statement on Friday:
+June 30 (Reuters) - The Russian Direct Investment Fund (RDIF) said in a statement on Friday:

 * A consortium of international investors formed by RDIF with leading Middle-Eastern Sovereign Wealth Funds has participated in the SPO of Russia's largest gold mining company Polyus;